Weser

-It connects to the canal network running east-west across the North German Plain.
+It connects to the canal network running east–west across the North German Plain.

-The river, when combined with the Werra (a dialectal form of "Weser"), is 744 km long and thus, the longest river entirely situated within Germany (the Main, however, is the longest if the Weser and Werra are not combined).
+The river, when combined with the Werra (a dialectal form of Weser), is 744 km long and thus, the longest river entirely situated within Germany (the Main, however, is the longest if the Weser-Werra are considered separate).
 The Weser itself is 452 km long.
 The Werra rises in Thuringia, the German state south of the main projection (tongue) of Lower Saxony.

 Etymology

 "Weser" and "Werra" are the same words in different dialects.
 The difference reflects the old linguistic border between Central and Low German, passing through Hannoversch Münden.